Table of Contents

 The visit to Dambulla cave temple lasts about 1 hour with visits to all 5 caves and upward as well as downward journeys.

-9.15 am: 30 minutes rest (near the Sigiriya rock you can find dozens of cafeteria and having a cool drink will be a good reward after the strenuous climb)
+- 9.15 am: 30 minutes rest (near the Sigiriya rock you can find dozens of cafeterias and having a cool drink will be a good reward after the strenuous climb)

 End of the Dambulla Sigiriya Polonnaruwa one day trip

 Apart from Dambulla, and Sigiriya Polonnaruwa there are many things to do and see in Sigiriya and Dambulla.
 Safari at Minneriya national park, Habarana village tour, and Pidurangala temple is some of them.
 But with the fully packed itinerary, you hardly have extra time to do other things on this one-day trip.
 So it is recommended to plan a 2 days trip with 1 overnight stay in a hotel in Sigiriya or Polonnaruwa, thereby you can visit many inter resting places in 2 days along with Dambulla, Sigiriya Polonnaruwa in one day.